andyckt/newsnipe/docs/email-notifications.md

    - Submission date and time
    - Number of recordings
    - Candidate name (if available in personal details)
-3. The email includes a direct link to the submissions page
+3. The email includes a direct link to thesnipe.co

 ## Email Design